eoefelein/City-of-Austin-Bus-Stop-to-Poverty-Rate-Mapping/README.md

 # Project_1
-# CamMetro Bus Stops vs. Service Area Population Demographics Analysis
+# CapMetro Bus Stops vs. Service Area Population Demographics Analysis

 We began this project hoping to better understand the relationship between the poverty rate of an area, and the public transport quality of service (as measured by number of bus stops) to that area.
 We wanted to better understand how bus stops are distributed throughout the city and hypothesized that as the need is greater, or poverty rate is higher, in a given area, we would see a higher bus stop count in that area.
 We wanted to see what factors seemed to be taken into consideration in the configuration of our public bus route system.